Home » Dessert Recipes » Christmas Crack (Cracker Toffee)

 HOW TO MAKE CHRISTMAS CRACK (CRACKER TOFFEE):

-brown sugar and butter getting bubbly in a sauce pan.
+collage of two photos: crackers on a baking sheet; brown sugar and butter boiling in a sauce pan.

 Remove from oven, sprinkle tops of warm crackers with milk chocolate chips.